srl-labs/containerlab/docs/manual/kinds/sonic-vs.md

 [SONiC](https://azure.github.io/SONiC/) is identified with `sonic-vs` kind in the [topology file](../topo-def-file.md).
 A kind defines a supported feature set and a startup procedure of a `sonic-vs` node.

-!!!info
-    `vs` in the name of a kind refers to a SONiC platform type.

 !!!note
+    To build a `sonic-vs` docker image:

+    1. Leverage [automated scripts](https://github.com/antongisli/sonic-builder) provided by @antongisli
-    To build a `sonic-vs` docker image, you will need to consult the [SONiC build documentation](https://github.com/Azure/sonic-buildimage/blob/master/README.md#usage) and build the docker images with `PLATFORM=vs`
+    2. or consult with the [SONiC build documentation](https://github.com/Azure/sonic-buildimage/blob/master/README.md#usage) and create the docker images with `PLATFORM=vs` yourself.

-sonic-vs nodes launched with containerlab comes without any additional configuration.
+sonic-vs nodes launched with containerlab come without any additional configuration.

 ## Managing sonic-vs nodes
 SONiC node launched with containerlab can be managed via the following interfaces: